K-Phoen/blog/content/posts/replacing-servicelb-by-metallb-in-k3s/index.md

 tags: [homelab, kubernetes]
 ---

-I setup my homelab a while ago, basically on a whim to have some fun with Kubernetes on cheap hardware, and hopefully learn something along the way.
+I setup my homelab a while ago, basically on a whim to have some fun with Kubernetes on cheap hardware and learn something along the way.

 As a result, I chose to deploy [k3s](https://docs.k3s.io/) in – _almost_ – its most straightforward form. {{% sidenote %}}Traefik is disabled to use a more recent version than what k3s shipped at the time.{{% /sidenote %}}